AnyLog-co/documentation/training/advanced/Network Setup.md

 The configurations below are doing the following:
 * Deploy Docker instances and Docker Volumes.
 The Docker Volumes are created once when the Docker container is installed.
 * Add Policies to the AnyLog Metadata.
-The policies are created once and saved in the Metadata layer.
+A policy is created once, stored in the metadata layer and available when the node restarts.
 * Set variables in the node dictionary - this process is done whenever a node restarts.
 * Enable selected services on the node - this is done whenever a node restarts.